CSA FAQ

 • To the right is a button that says Apply Discount.
 You will NEED to click that button; the points are not automatically applied for you.

-• Once you click Apply Discount, your total will update, and you pay the reminder to finalize your order.
+• Once you click Apply Discount, your total will update, and you will pay the remaining balance to finalize your order.

 Your order will be placed and ready to go.